 Concentration in Adult Services (12 hours): CRJU 231 Contemporary Corrections, CRJU 313 Offender Treatment and Theories, CRJU 314 Probation, Parole, and Community Corrections, and PSYC 324 Abnormal Psychology.

-Internship Program: Students will be able to receive practical experience in Forensic Psychology by enrolling in internship placements in settings such as outpatient/inpatient treatment facilities, jails/prisons, state/federal courts, probation/parole facilities, community programs for treating the offender population, policing organizations, and agencies related to the family court or treatment of youthful offenders (including schools).
+Internship Program: Students receive practical experience in Forensic Psychology by enrolling in internship placements in settings such as outpatient/inpatient treatment facilities, jails/prisons, state/federal courts, probation/parole facilities, community programs for treating the offender population, policing organizations, and agencies related to the family court or treatment of youthful offenders (including schools).

 +satisfies a general education requirement

 This is the suggested plan of study to graduate in four years with a degree in Forensic Psychology.
-This plan assumes the student has not satisfied the foreign language requirement.
+This plan assumes the student has not satisfied the foreign language requirement (three years of high school foreign language).

 |ENGL 101||3||Oral Communication||3|